Biodesign: Fashion and textiles

 One of the most resource-consuming and polluting industries is traditional textile production.
 Some environmentally-focused designers seek alternatives within living materials and biologically inspired processes.
 Microbial leather, cultured from bacterial cellulose in fermentation tanks, appears promising for this goal.
 Suzanne Lee, a fashion designer, has shown how microbes can be used to create leather-like fabric without animals and tanning.
 Bacteria that create natural dyes, algae yarns, and lab-grown spider silk are studied in an effort to substitute petroleum-based textiles and synthetic dyes.
 These non-traditional materials need less energy, land, and water than traditional textiles.
 An example of sustainable leather from mycelium is Ephea, produced by Sqim Company.

-Biodesign makes responsive and interactive clothing able to react to react to pH, temperature, or the wearer's movement.
+Biodesign makes responsive and interactive clothing able to react to pH, temperature, or the wearer's movement.

 Speculative designs include wearable bioluminescent organisms and clothes housing microalgae or bacteria.